 Not only are they missing out on the chance to potentially resolve an issue, but they’re also angering those customers who are often already upset.
 This can make them even angrier and worsen their customer experience, it will minimise any chance of them returning for business with your company.
 Plus, other potential customers can clearly see that you haven’t taken steps to rectify the problem for the customer.

 While failing to respond to a customer complaint indicates that you provide subpar customer service, you may also exacerbate the problem if you respond poorly.

 You need to make sure that your company responds in the right way, in a timely manner.
 Follow these tips to develop an effective, comprehensive complaint handling strategy:

-- Embrace feedback: Sometimes, complaints or negative reviews can show you where you might be going wrong.
-Take the feedback on board and look at the relevant area of your business to see if the customer has a valid point.
+Sometimes, complaints or negative reviews can show you where you might be going wrong.
+Take the feedback on board.
+Look at the relevant area of your business to see if the customer has a valid point.

 More information on how to reply to negative feedback can be found on this page.

 If you can improve it, then great – you’ve improved your business and probably increased customer satisfaction.
 Showing empathy and an understanding to the customer’s side can really cut their problem down to size.